object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

   In [3]: print(a + b)
   3

-You're unlikely to be surprised that Python can add integers.
+You're unlikely to be surprised that Python can add :ref:`integers <typesnumeric>`.
 On the other hand:

 .. code-block:: ipython3